FAQ for Current Majors

 Here are answers to some common questions about the English department.
 If you still have questions, please email the Department Chair, Professor David Ball, email@example.com, office hours: M 1-3 / T 10-12.
 You may also contact the English Department's Senior Academic Department Coordinator, Kelly Winters-Fazio, firstname.lastname@example.org, who will help you find the information you need.

-For more details about the English major and current upper-level courses, please access our Fall 2015 student newsletter.
+For more details about the English major and current upper-level courses, please access our Spring 2016 student major newsletter.

 - What courses is the English department offering right now?